lambdastack/lambdastack/docs/home/howto/REPOSITORY.md

 ## Introduction

-When installing a cluster LambdaStack sets up its own internal repository for serving:
+When installing a cluster, LambdaStack sets up its own internal repository for serving:
+>This **ONLY** applies to `airgapped` environments (no Internet access environments - high secure areas)

 - OS packages
 - Files